-- Hazards associated with handling flammable/combustible materials, - Use of an approved containment (ex. certified fuel cans), - Proper handling techniques (Ex.
+- ELEMENT 17: INDUSTRIAL HEALTH - Use of an approved containment (ex. certified fuel cans), - Proper handling techniques (Ex.
 PPE) - Storage of flammable/combustible material in the workplace - Responsibilities (for all workers) when working nearby flammable liquids.

 As a general summary of the requirements in the Safe Work Practice the following would apply to handling and storing flammable/combustible material: